hoodietramp/Internal-Firewall-Management-System/README.md

 > This project is basically like your own Internal Network Scanner and also act as an IP Blocker when needed (:<br />

-> It got a basic design as what you'll expect from tkinter library and this is also my first time every programming something in python, but it was hella<br />
+> It got a basic design as what you'll expect from tkinter library and this is also my first time ever programming something in python, but it was hella<br />
   interesting ride mates learned a lot along the way and guess what python is so awesome with it's libraries :shipit: <br />

 `Let's do the basic ping scan first by just giving the subnet mask upto how many ips you wana scan together Just hit the scan button: `<br/>